riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 --------------------

 **GShare** is a simple but very effective branch predictor.
-Predictions are made by hashing the instruction address and the :term:`Global History Register (GHR)` (typically a simple XOR) and then indexing into a table of two-bit counters. :numref:`Gshare-Predictor` shows the logical architecture and :numref:`gshare-predictor-pipeline` shows the physical implementation
+Predictions are made by hashing the instruction address and the :term:`GHR <Global History Register (GHR)>` (typically a simple XOR) and then indexing into a table of two-bit counters. :numref:`Gshare-Predictor` shows the logical architecture and :numref:`gshare-predictor-pipeline` shows the physical implementation